How to Fix Audio & Video Out of Sync in Premiere Pro or Other Editors

 The real culprit for the audio desync or audio lag is the variable frame rate (VFR).
 What is VFR?
 Explanatorily, the frame rate changes over time during a media file as a meant of improving compression efficiency.
 For example, it might be 60fps here but 25fps there.
 So modern cameras, smartphones, webcams, or screen capture applications use VFR to record video, meant to reduce the file size.
 But this comes at the cost of adding extra processing needs in editing.

 Common video editor are designed to cope with video at constant frame rate.
-Therefore, you may end up with audio and video out of sync error when editing the footage in VFR format, especially if you add extra effects to the video.
+Therefore, you may end up with 4K VFR error, typically the audio and video go out of sync when editing the footage in VFR format, especially if you add extra effects to the video.

 Note: In addition to the audio lag error while editing, the audio is incorrectly synced when you try to play or stream the video.
 You can also find the solution to fix the audio lag issue in windows 10, sync audio with video on YouTube here.